EqualFiLabs/zkd/bindings/node/README.md

 `zkprov-ffi-c` static library.
 The prebuild workflow automates this step and sets up the environment required by `prebuildify`.

+On Windows the native build uses MSVC, so the Rust archive must be produced for the `x86_64-pc-windows-msvc` target (for example via `cargo build --release --target x86_64-pc-windows-msvc -p zkprov-ffi-c`).
+This ensures `cargo` emits a `.lib` file that the Node.js build can link against.

 ```bash
 # Install dependencies without triggering a native rebuild yet
 npm install --ignore-scripts